CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
 SSPFM files from other manufacturers are not supported in this application.
 It is advisable to extract the measurements from them and place them into a spreadsheet.
 The header dimensions, the column separator in the spreadsheet files to be extracted, and the measurements to be extracted are customizable.
-In the current version, deflection, polarization voltage, PFM amplitude and phase are plotted and treated, but the code can be adapted to further parameters measured.
+In the current version, height, deflection, polarization voltage, PFM amplitude and phase are plotted and treated, but the code can be adapted to further parameters measured.
 A <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/toolbox/spm_converter.py">converter</a> from spm files to spreadsheets is also available.
 </p>

 #### III.1.b) - Measurement sheet